 Hitting Enter will open any highlighted entry.
 Tapping Shift+Tab will move the highlight back to the left-hand column.

 Recentre Spotlight's window

-You probably know that the Spotlight window can be moved around the screen by simply dragging it, but did you know that you can return it to the centre of the screen instantly and automatically by clicking and holding the Spotlight icon at the top right of the desktop?
+You probably also know that the Spotlight window can be moved around the screen by simply dragging it, but did you know that you can return it to the centre of the screen instantly and automatically by clicking and holding the Spotlight icon at the top right of the desktop?
 Neat!

 This works even if you've already typed something into the Spotlight window, and performing this particular trick means what you've typed won’t be deleted.

 The Finder has always offered a preview pane as part of the Columns view mode.
 As you might expect, this showed a preview of the currently clicked-upon file.

 What you may not know is that this Quick Look preview can also be activated in any view mode: icon, list, column, or Cover Flow.

 To activate the preview window, click View > Show Preview.
 Alternatively, tap Shift+Cmd+P.